ATGardner/atgardner.github.com/pages/offline-maps.markdown

 weight: 5
 ---

-I have big plans on creating a nice web service that allows anyone to create an offline map file for any trail of his choosing.
-Since I am a terrible procrastinator (or a great one), I decided to start by creating some value, instead of planning too big.
-So here are some map files I already created, for your pleasure:
+I have big plans to create a nice web service that allows anyone to download an offline map file for any trail of his or her choosing.
+Since I am a terrible procrastinator (or a great one), I decided to start by adding some value, instead of planning too big.
+So here are some map files I already made, for your pleasure:

 | Trail                                  | Size (MB) |       Tile Source        |             BCNav             |            Orux Maps            | Updated  |
 | -------------------------------------- | :-------: | :----------------------: | :---------------------------: | :-----------------------------: | :------: |